branflake2267/test-project/README.md

 ##Configuring the Eclipse Workspace
-This file contains instructions on how to set up your Eclipse environment to work with the source code for the Google Plugin for Eclipse:
+This file contains instructions on how to setup the Eclipse environment to work with the source code for the Google Plugin for Eclipse.

-Configuring your Eclipse workspace to develop on the Google Eclipse plugin is very much like getting set up to develop for GWT.
-The same style rules apply, and Eclipse projects are provided for you to import.
+Configuring the Eclipse workspace to develop on the Google Eclipse plugin is very much like getting set up to develop for GWT.
+The same style rules apply, and Eclipse projects are provided for import.
 The "settings" directory mentioned below is under "eclipse", in your checkout of plugin.

-Macintosh users: Note that on the Macintosh version of Eclipse, "Preferences" is under the "Eclipse" menu, not under "Window".
+* *Macintosh users*: Note that on the Macintosh version of Eclipse, "Preferences" is under the "Eclipse" menu, not under "Window".

 ##Dependent Plugins

-* You'll need to restart Eclipse to detect the new plugins.
+* Restart Eclipse to detect the new plugins.

 ###Eclipse 3.3, 3.4: